chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell.md

 - **Segmentation** >
 - **Post processing**

-Allen Cell is designed to simplify a researcher's choice of workflows.
-When choosing your workflow, you will be presented a library of similar-looking structures for you to compare and pick from.
+One of this plugin's greatest features is its ability to simplify a researcher's choice of workflows.
+When choosing your workflow, you will be presented with a library of similar-looking structures for you to compare and choose from.
 Clicking on one of these will load the appopriate workflow.

-Once segmentation has been completed, the Allen Cell plugin **outputs a segmented mask** which can be exported by napari, or analyzed by another plugin (e.g. [PartSeg](https://www.napari-hub.org/plugins/PartSeg)).
+Once segmentation is complete, the Allen Cell plugin **outputs a segmented mask** which can be exported by napari, or analyzed by another plugin (e.g. [PartSeg](https://www.napari-hub.org/plugins/PartSeg)).

 :::{note}
 Beyond these functions, Allen Cell Segmenter also has an iterative deep-learning component based on user-trained pixel classification which is not within the scope of this lesson.